 If you or your children have developed a need for a modified child-sharing plan, our team of seasoned child custody attorneys can help you file a motion with the court.
 A Sandy Springs child custody modification lawyer can assist you in obtaining an order that works for your family.

 Under Official Code of Georgia §19-9-3(b), parents may seek a modification to their current child custody order once every two years when there has been a material change in circumstances.
-Parents who want to petition the court for a new parenting plan should speak with a child custody modification lawyer in Sandy Springs who can file a request for a new child custody order on their behalf.
+Parents who want to petition the court for a modified parenting plan should speak with lawyer in Sandy Springs who can file a request for a new child custody order on their behalf.

 Just as parents are asked to create their own parenting plan during divorce proceedings, they may be requested to do so for custody modifications as well.
 A judge would evaluate whether a proposed implementation would be in the best interests of the children by examining their ages and developmental needs, per O.C.G.A. §15-11-26.
 If a child custody order is to be modified, it should ensure that the kids receive love and bonding time with both parents when circumstances allow it.